 AIA Lecturer/Host: William & Suzanne Murray

 Archaeological Institute of America lecturers and hosts William and Suzanne Murray teach on the faculty of the University of South Florida in Tampa, where Bill is the Stathis Professor of Greek History and Suzanne is an Instructor in Ancient History and Classical Archaeology.
-They met in Athens as graduate students while attending the American School of Classical Studies.
+Bill also serves as the Leo A. Shifrin Distinguished Chair in Naval and Military History for 2014-15 at the United States Naval Academy in Annapolis, MD.
+Bill specializes in Greek and Roman naval history, ancient seafaring, and nautical archaeology, and recently published The Age of Titans: The Rise and Fall of the Great Hellenistic Navies (Oxford University Press).